ReachableCEO/ForProfitOpAgreement/TxLLC-ForProfit-MultiMember-ProfitInterestGrant-OpAgreement.md

 from time to time, the Members hereby agree as follows

-# Resignation and Removal of Members

-## Expulsion of a member for Cause

-Expulsion of a Member requires an affirmative vote by a 2/3 or greater majority of the Board Of Directors (in accordance with the Board Manual and Charter in effect at that time)  and by written unanimous consent of the Company Members.

-The Member subject to expulsion is not eligible to vote in the proceeding.

-The Member subject to explulsion forefits all equity/interests/rights/contributions and any/all Membership interest immediately upon expulsion.

-## Self withdrawal of a Member

-Self withdrawal of a Member requires an affirmative vote by a 2/3 or greater majority of the Board Of Directors (in accordance with the Board Manual and Charter in effect at that time) and by written unanimous consent of the Company Members.

-The Member requesting self withdrawal is not eligible to vote in the proceeding.

-The Member subject to explulsion forefits all equity/interests/rights/contributions and any/all Membership interest immediately upon resignation.

 # Outside Capital Raising

 ## Non Equity and Non Debt based